hltcoe/concrete-stanford/README.md

 The main annotator for non-tokenized input is `AnnotateTokenizedConcrete`.
 It requires fully Tokenized data; each {`Section`,`Sentence`,`Token`} **must** have valid `textSpans` set.
-While there are other requirements (see `AnnotateTokenizedConcrete.ensurePreconditionsMet`), these are the most important.

-Unlike for non-tokenized input, `AnnotateTokenizedConcrete` will **NOT** add entity mention identification and coreference.

 ## Running the tool
 ### Prepare